Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/faq.md

+## GNPS2 File Uploads

+**Q: I have a ton of data to analyze at GNPS2 but the File Uploader is slow, how do I get my data over there?**

+**A:**

+GNPS2 has an FTP/SFTP upload portal that is meant for close collaborators to be able to upload a significant amount of data.
+Otherwise, since GNPS2 does not have the ability to store massive amounts of data for the broader community, we recommend deposition of the data at a public repository such as MassIVE in order to do analysis of such data at GNPS2.

 ## Molecular Networking

 **Q: My molecule of interest is not appearing in my classical molecular networking.
 What should I do?**